 The entire studio is having fun collaborating and contributing their expertise.
 We’re looking forward to the big reveal!

 With a temporary page in place, we knew we needed to step back and assess who the site visitors were, what they were looking for and what Kids In Crisis needed them to know.
 Since there were no analytics, we talked to the team and made educated assumptions.
-(And, we put an analytics plan in place for the new site.)
+(And, we put an analytics plan in place for the new site!)
 Through sitemaps and wireframes, we began the process of helping translate the strategy into reality.
 The planning will meet up with visual design in the next step.

-Kids In Crisis (KIC) needed a clearly defined North Star—something to help guide decisions and allocate resources.
+KIC needed a clearly defined North Star—something to help guide decisions and allocate resources.

 Building on our learnings and research, we realized the strategy was in plain sight and developed a new brand platform: